-When it comes to visualizing data, all else being equal, simpler is better.
-We want to make life as easy as possible for our audience.
-The less time and effort our audience must spend interpreting our visualizations, the more they can understand and engage with our message.
+When it comes to visualizing data, simpler is better.
+We want to make things as easy as possible for our audience.
+The less time and effort they spend interpreting our visuals, the more they’ll understand and engage with our message.

 We’ll look at three types of impact metrics: